leitbogioro/Tools/README.md

 **Recommended terminal client is Xshell or Putty**

-**-port ""**: you can pre-specify ssh port of system, range is 1~65535, both Redhat series or Debian series could be supported, **default is depended on the original system, if getting this value is failed, the value will fall back to '22'**.
+**-port ""**: you can pre-specify ssh port of system, range is 1~65535, this option is not valid for installing Windows, **default is depended on the original system, if getting this value is failed, the value will fall back to '22'**.
 <br />
 <br />